 Unlike Photoshop, which is mostly pixel-based, much of Illustrator is vector-based.
-The three advantages of this are 1) that the shapes you create in it can be enlarged and reduced to an extreme degree without losing quality, 2) the files are generally smaller, and 3) they are easier to edit accurately, once you get used to the tools.
+The three advantages of this are 1) that the shapes you create in it can be enlarged and reduced to an extreme degree without losing quality 2) you don't need to worry about what the page resolution is set to, 3) the files are generally smaller, and 4) they are easier to edit, once you get used to the tools.